 Blood clots, called deep vein thrombosis, can also cause your feet to swell.
 Blood clots are dangerous because if they break loose, they can travel to your lungs where they can cause a pulmonary embolism.
 Usually, blood clots only occur in one leg or the other, so swelling in just one leg may be a symptom of a blood clot.

 Liver disease can also be associated with swollen feet.
 However, if you have liver disease, you have swelling in your hands, face, or other parts of your body, as well as in your feet and legs.
 Similarly, kidney disease can cause swelling in your feet and other parts of your body.

-There are many other possible causes of swelling in your feet, and if you’ve been experiencing unexplained swelling, you should consider booking an appointment at Alliance Foot & Ankle Specialists.
-Dr. Richard Nichols and Dr. Joseph Harvey are happy to evaluate your condition and suggest a treatment plan.
+There are many other possible causes of swollen feet, and if you’ve been experiencing unexplained swelling, you should consider booking an appointment at Alliance Foot & Ankle Specialists.
+Our Tarrant County podiatrists are happy to evaluate your condition and suggest a treatment plan.

-We have two locations, one in Grapevine and the other in Keller, for your convenience.
-Contact the location that works best for you to schedule your appointment.
+We have two locations in Texas, one in Grapevine and the other in Keller, for your convenience.
+Contact our office that works best for you to schedule your appointment.
 We’ll be happy to answer any questions and suggest an appropriate treatment plan.